-Austrian writers suffer a little from stepchild syndrome.
-They’re never going to oust Mozart, Klimt or Beethoven from the top spot in people’s artistic affections.
-But that doesn’t mean the country doesn’t have a pretty impressive history when it comes to the written word, as Vienna’s Literature Museum demonstrates.
+Austrian writers suffer a little from stepchild syndrome: they’re never going to rank above Mozart or Klimt in people’s affections.
+But the country has an impressive history when it comes to the written word, as Vienna’s Literature Museum demonstrates.

 - Chronological and thematic trip through Austrian literary history